 I think the problem of drug addiction (opiates, alcohol, and many more) is really cellular adaptation.

-Your cells have a programmed way of operating in your DNA that they try to follow as much as possible.
-Things like opiates screw up that operation, and for a cell, operating outside normal metabolic parameters can lead to death of either the cell or the entire organism (you), so your cells do what they can to suppress the foreign substance, and try go back to operating normally.
+to death of either the cell or the entire organism (you), so your cells do what they can to suppress the foreign substance, and try go back to operating

-If this means developing antibodies to destroy the foreign substance, or finding ways to adjust their normal metabolic processes to adapt to the problem, your cells will do it.
+substance, or finding ways to adjust their normal metabolic processes to adapt to the problem, your cells will do it.

 In nature, an animal that is blissed out of its mind has the potential to end up very much dead from thirst, starvation, or getting killed by a predator, so it's in your cells' own best interest to keep you as un-blissed-out as possible.

-Therefore, restricting dosage to the smallest effective amount, reduces the likelihood of your cells adapting, and reduces the likelihood of you needing ever greater amounts to experience the same effect.
+Therefore, restricting dosage to the smallest effective amount, reduces the likelihood of your cells adapting, and reduces the

-Addiction is probably the result of lingering effects of cells trying to combat the problem.
-You are blissing yourself out of your mind, and meanwhile your own cells are conducting a massive antidrug suppression to get rid of the foreign substance and stop its effects on your metabolism.
+conducting a massive antidrug suppression to get rid of the foreign substance and stop its effects on your metabolism.

-Eventually the drug wears off but your cells continue the assault, and now your metabolism goes too far the other way (leading to your general discomfort and suffering, leading to cravings for more of the drug), until your cells figure that out too and learn to back off on their suppression efforts (the withdrawal process), and your battle-scarred metabolic battlefield is finally able to return to more or less normal operation.
+too and learn to back off on their suppression efforts (the withdrawal process), and your battle-scarred metabolic battlefield is finally able to return to more or less normal operation.

 But, the cellular weapons of mass drug destruction remain armed and ready for attack at any sign of the invader, which is why just one dose or drink for a recovered addict, can push you (and your cells) over the edge again into all-out war (and withdrawal symptoms) all over again.